One of the questions that most college pass-outs probably ask is ‘how to get a job’.

 Just be determined to put yourself out there, make all the requisite calls, apply for appropriate jobs in every listing that you come across – till you find the right fit!

-So, let us get you started with the job hunt!
+So, let's get you started with the job hunt!

 2. Utilize job boards

-Stop wandering blindly on Google to search for a job.
-Open a popular online job board and build your profile on it.
-The key lies in using targeted search rather than random ones so that you can review and apply for the right listing.
+The key lies in using targeted search rather than random searches so that you can review and apply for the right job.

-Bottomline: Using targeted searches would help you get the right job quickly as compared to trying your luck at random searches and hoping for the best.
+Bottom line: Using targeted searches would help you get the right job faster as compared to trying your luck at random searches and hoping for the best.

 3. Social and professional networking